-Here's how to easily fake your GPS location on Android
+How to spoof your GPS location on Android in 5 easy steps

 Like many of you will likely know, Android is quite versatile – even we continue to surprise ourselves with the types of functionality it has built-in support for.
 Faking your GPS location fits that bill perfectly.
 And guess what – it's a feature available on pretty much any modern Android device, regardless of manufacturer.
 There are many reasons you might have to want to spoof your location (most of them quite niche), but whatever it is that you're looking to do (hopefully nothing illegal!), you can rest assured that the actual procedure is as easy as pie.
 That's right, you don't even need to root your smartphone.

 Here's the full list of things you will need to do:

 - Enable GPS-only location mode

 - Spoof your location: How to use the fake GPS